HyoungsungKim/Study-Reinforcement-learning/Sample-based-Learning-Methods/Week3.md

 - For example, ***suppose $$\pi$$ is the greedy policy while behavior is more exploratory***; then Expected Sarsa is exactly Q-learning.
   - In this sense Expected Sarsa subsumes and generalizes Q-learning while reliably improving over Sarsa.
 Except for the small additional computational cost, Expected Sarsa may completely dominate both of the other more-well-known TD control algorithms.
+- Sarsa and Q-Learning both use the expectation over their target policies in their update targets.
+This allows them to learn off-policy without importance sampling